 Ever since hearing of our friends doing it in Costa Rica over a decade ago, it has been on our bucket list.
 While we have gone ziplining a couple of times in our lives one being in Africa over Victoria Falls' great Gorge, we have yet to zip over that beautifully lush rainforest.

-When Marriott Resorts invited us to St. Kitts to take part in adventures on the island, we were thrilled to hear that we would be ziplining.
+When Marriott Resorts invited us to take part in adventures on the island, we were thrilled to hear that we would be ziplining in St. Kitts.

 Waking up to a beautiful sunny day, we met our host Laverne who escorted us to Sky Safaris.
 It was Sunday morning and the Sky Safari staff was on “island time” so we waited around for over an hour.

 Your on Island Time Now